gbechara/gcpdemos/devopsdemo1/lab.md

 npm run start
 ```

-Frontend innerloop: you can deploy frontend on cloudrun using the skaffold file, deployed to dev profile
+Frontend inner loop: you can deploy frontend on cloudrun using the skaffold file, deployed to dev profile

 ```
 cd ./devopsdemo1/quotes-front/
 skaffold run
 ```

-Backend innerloop: you can use skaddold to deploy composite backend on on GKE, deployed to dev profile
+Backend inner loop deployed to dev profile: you can use skaffold to deploy composite backend on on GKE.
-For database connection thru WorloadIndentity you will need to give to the gcloud user the Service Account Token Creator role.
+When deplying using skaffold for database connection thru Workload Identity you will need to give to the cloudsql-sa@ $GOOGLE_CLOUD_PROJECT_ID.iam.gserviceaccount.com user the Service Account Token Creator role.

 ```
 cd ./devopsdemo1/quotes-back/